AudioKit/AudioKit/docs/MigrationGuide.md

 ## AudioKit 4.1 to 4.2

-Any occurrence of AKSampler will have to be renamed AKAppleSampler if you want to continue to use this class.
-AKSampler is now a sampler that does not depend on Apple's AUSampler.
+Any occurrence of Sampler will have to be renamed AKAppleSampler if you want to continue to use this class.
+Sampler is now a sampler that does not depend on Apple's AUSampler.

 ## AudioKit 4.0.x to AudioKit 4.1